jenchick/UFOs/README.md

 # UFO Sightings with JavaScript

 ## Overview of Project:
-Explain the purpose of this analysis.
-The purpose is well-defined.
-webpage and dynamic table are working as intended, but she’d like to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
-In addition to the date, you’ll add table filters for the city, state, country, and shape.
-Deliverable 1: Filter UFO sightings on multiple criteria; modify the code in your index.html file to create more table filters.
-In addition to the date filter you created in this module, you’ll add filters for the city, state, country, and shape
+The purpose of this project is to expand on the UFO Sightings webpage that was already built during the JavaScript Module.
+The updates to the webpage allow for filtering on multiple criteria at the same time.
+By modifying code in the index.html file, additional filter fields of City, State, Country, and Shape were added.

 ## Results:
-Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
-Use images of your webpage during the filtering process to support your explanation.
-There is a description of how to perform a search, with images.
+The UFO Sightings webpage was successfully updated to include an expanded filter section with five options to filter, as indicated in the image below:

 ![image](https://user-images.githubusercontent.com/102322707/177429710-409bd81c-00fa-4f70-896e-8114af422807.png)

+Explain how the webpage works.

 ![image](https://user-images.githubusercontent.com/102322707/177429747-d93275e5-0528-4d2c-bd04-a979bfcf65ad.png)